Kansas Buddy Bass Rules and Regulations

 Boats and Motors: Any boat, 14 feet or longer, meeting B.I.A. and Coast Guard requirements with a functional kill switch and functional bilge pump and properly aerated live well will be accepted.
 It is the responsibility of the team to understand these requirements.
 All boats must use electrolyte live well additives when fish are placed into live wells.

 Safety and Sportsmanship: Safe boating must be observed at all times.
 Life jackets and kill switches must be used any time the combustion motor is running above an idle.
 All contestants are required to follow the highest degree of sportsmanship, courtesy and conservation.
 At the discretion of the Tournament Director, tournament days may be shortened or cancelled due to unsafe weather or water conditions.
-No alcohol or controlled substance can be used or allowed in the boat during tournament hours.
+No alcohol or controlled substance can be consumed/used during tournament hours.

 Special Situations: Breakdown: In the event of a boat breakdown, the team may transfer their fish to another contestant’s boat or rescue boat for transport to the weigh-in site, meeting the following conditions; the fish must be placed in a segregated live well and one member of the breakdown team must accompany those fish to the weigh-in site.
+Contestants may switch boats with another competitor in the event of a boat breakdown if that team is willing to “donate” their boat for use.
+Tournament director MUST be informed of any boat swapping.
+Fish must be transferred as well.
 Contestants may not depart the boat to land fish or to make the boat more accessible to fishing waters.
-Contestants must leave and return to official checkpoint by boat.
+Contestants must leave and return to official checkpoint by boat unless otherwise stated.

 Knowledge Of These Rules Are The Responsibility Of Each Contestant: Failure to read these rules or ignorance of them is no excuse.
 The Director reserves the right to reject any entry if he feels that it is not in the best interest of Kansas Buddy Bass.
 Any announcements made by the Tournament Director at the tournament site take precedent over written rules.
 The decision of the Tournament Director shall be final in all matters and are not subject to appeal.